J&J sales grow, but strong dollar tugs at expectations

 The company recorded no U.S. sales in the quarter from its one-shot COVID-19 vaccine, which brought in $489 million in revenue from international markets.

-J&J’s vaccine was one of three initially authorized by U.S. regulators more than a year ago to protect against COVID-19.
-But the government has since strictly limited who can receive the shot due to a small risk of rare but serious blood clots.
+J&J’s vaccine was one of three initially authorized by U.S. regulators to protect against COVID-19.
+Interest in the preventive shots has since waned, and the government has strictly limited who can receive J&J's shot due to a small risk of rare but serious blood clots.

-The company also has had to trash millions of doses of the shots due to manufacturing trouble at a Baltimore factory operated by a contractor.
+Sales climbed 2% in the company's medical device segment, to $6.78 billion, while revenue slipped in consumer health.
+J&J is spinning off that segment, which sells Band Aids and beauty products, into a separate, publicly traded company named Kenvue.

-Shares of New Brunswick, New Jersey company rose 2% before the opening bell.
+Shares of the New Brunswick, New Jersey, company slipped 78 cents to $165.81 while broader indexes rose after markets opened Tuesday.

+The stock was down 2.6% this year as of Monday's close.
+That compares to the roughly 17% drop recorded by the Dow Jones industrial average, of which J&J is a component.